-7. To re-appoint Messrs CLA Global TS Public Accounting Corporation as auditor of the Company and to authorise the Directors to fix their remuneration.
-(Resolution 6)
+6. To re-appoint Messrs CLA Global TS Public Accounting Corporation as auditors of the Company and to authorise the Directors to fix their remuneration.
+(Resolution 5)

 AS SPECIAL BUSINESS

 To consider and, if thought fit, to pass the following ordinary resolutions with or without modifications:-